Skip to main content

 • Clear Prompts: Write clear, specific prompts with examples when needed

-• Version Control: Use meaningful changes between versions
+• Version Control: Test before publishing new versions